By Jessica Vogelsang, DVM

 4. When should I contact my veterinarian?

 Oral Benadryl is considered a mild to moderately effective antihistamine.
 If a pet is having an acute allergic reaction with facial swelling or difficulty breathing, skip the oral medications and go straight to the vet.
-Many allergic diseases require a combination of medications and treatment of underlying infections; if your pet is not responding to the medication, talk to your vet for other options.
+Many allergic diseases require a combination of allergy medicine for dogs and treatment of underlying infections; if your pet is not responding to their prescription pet medication, talk to your vet for other options.